libcxx/Snowlake/README.md

 }
 ```

-Once that rules above are defined, we can invoke the *Snowlake* compiler to
+With the rules above are defined, we can invoke the *Snowlake* compiler to
 synthesize it into actual C++ interface and implementation code:

 ```
 $ snowlakec --errors -o ./output_dir MyAwesomeLangTypeRules.sl
 ```

-The *Snowlake* compiler would take that as input and synthesize the corresponding
+The *Snowlake* compiler takes the **MyAwesomeLangTypeRules.sl** file as input
-code (in this case, C++ .h and .cpp files) that contain the interface and implementation
+and synthesizes the corresponding code (in this case, C++ .h and .cpp files)
-of executing the static type checking according to the semantic rules defined above.
+that contain the interface and implementation of executing the static type
+checking according to the semantic rules defined above.

 Once that's done we can take a look at the synthesized output files: